margauxlep/project-clezemath/index.md

 And also words related to the **time or place** of the event :
 - school, week, wednesday, las, vegas, el, paso
 But we also wee words related to **law and regulation** :
-- law, enforcement, illegal, congress
+- law, enforcement, illegal, congress, democrat